Flash3D: Feed-Forward Generalisable 3D Scene Reconstruction from a Single Image: Related Work

 \paragraph{Iterative reconstruction.}

 Iterative or optimisation-based methods reconstruct from one or more images by iteratively fitting a 3D model to them.
 Due to their iterative nature, and the need to render the 3D model to fit it to the data, they are generally much slower than feed-forward approaches.
 DietNeRF~\cite{jain21putting} regularises reconstruction using language models, RegNeRF~\cite{niemeyer22regnerf:} and RefNeRF~\cite{verbin22ref-nerf:} use handcrafted regularisers, and SinNeRF~\cite{xu22sinnerf:} uses monocular depth.
 RealFusion~\cite{melas-kyriazi23realfusion} uses an image diffusion model as a prior for monocular reconstruction based on slow score distillation sampling iterations~\cite{poole23dreamfusion:}.
 Numerous follow-ups took a similar path~\cite{tang23make-it-3d:,wynn23diffusionerf:}.
 Convergence speed and robustness can be improved by using multi-view aware generators~\cite{watson23novel,liu23zero-1-to-3:,melas-kyriazi24im-3d,gu23nerfdiff:,tseng23consistent,zheng24free3d}.
 Approaches like Viewset Diffusion~\cite{szymanowicz23viewset} and RenderDiffusion~\cite{anciukevicius22renderdiffusion:} fuse 3D reconstruction with diffusion-based generation, which can reduce but not eliminate the cost of iterative generation.
+More recently, ZeroNVS~\cite{sargent23zeronvs:}, ReconFusion~\cite{wu2024reconfusion} and Cat3D~\cite{gao2024cat3d} utilize the large-scale diffusion model for single view or sparse view 3D reconstruction and NVS.
+However, they focus on ``realistic'' view generation, instead of ``accurate'' 3D reconstruction, and they still need the per-scene optimisation to achieve consistent 3D structure, which is relative expensive and slow.
 In contrast, our approach is feed-forward and therefore significantly faster, close to real-time (10fps).
 Some approaches generate novel views in a feed-forward manner, but iteratively and autoregressively, one view at a time.
-Examples include PixelSynth \cite{rockwell21pixelsynth:}, extending SynSin, GeNVS~\cite{chan23generative}, and Text2Room~\cite{hollein23text2room:}.
+Examples include PixelSynth \cite{rockwell21pixelsynth:}, GeNVS~\cite{chan23generative}, and Text2Room~\cite{hollein23text2room:}.
 In contrast, we generate the final 3D reconstruction in a single feed-forward pass.

 \paragraph{Monocular depth prediction.}